 In 2016, Massachusetts became one of the states that has explicitly legalized daily fantasy sports.
 DFS providers serve customers in many states that have not prohibited fantasy sports, but MA is among the states with a law on the books actually stating fantasy sports are legal in the state.

 As noted above, in 2018 the state’s legislators began looking seriously at possible gambling expansion.
 Multiple bills were proposed later that year and in 2019, though none progressed out of committee.
-Then in March 2020, the Joint Committee on Economic Development and Emerging Technologies proposed a new sports betting bill, and after the committee voted in favor of it, the bill was passed on to the House Committee on Ways and Means.
+Then in March 2020, the Joint Committee on Economic Development and Emerging Technologies proposed a new sports betting bill, H 4559, and after the committee voted in favor of it, the bill was passed on to the House Committee on Ways and Means.

 There are two state and federally recognized Native American tribes in Massachusetts, both based in the southeastern part of the state.